Josephson's effect in the Schwarzschild background: AC Josephson effect with gravitational redshift in Schwarzschild

 and $\psi=\arg V_{\rm rf,eff}^{\infty}$.
 The effective drive experienced by the junction is the differential combination $V_{\rm rf,eff}^{\infty}$; when the drive is purely common-mode, $V_{\rm rf,eff}^{\infty}=0$ and no time-dependent phase is induced, as expected.

-Assuming the short-junction current–phase relation $I(t)=I_c\sin\Delta\varphi(t)$, the time average $\langle I\rangle$ can be obtained by the Jacobi–Anger expansion.
+Assuming the short-junction current-phase relation $I(t)=I_c\sin\Delta\varphi(t)$, the time average $\langle I\rangle$ can be obtained by the Jacobi-Anger expansion.
 A nonzero DC component arises precisely when the intrinsic frequency $\omega_0$ locks to an integer multiple of the drive frequency:

 This is the invariant step condition.
 Written directly in terms of control parameters,

 When the DC bias is delivered from infinity across the two banks (so that $V_{i,\rm dc}^{\mathrm{proper}}=V_{i,\rm dc}^{\infty}/\alpha_i$), \eqref{3.10} becomes